Windermere/sidekiq/Pro-Changes.md

 4.0.4
 ---------

-- Update Sidekiq::Client patches to work with new Module#prepend
+- Update Sidekiq1::Client patches to work with new Module#prepend
   mechanism in Sidekiq 5.2.0. [#3930]

 4.0.3